Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 How many colors of thread do you need?

 With sewing, while you can get away with white, black, and a few neutral colors of threads for most projects, embroidery is different.
-You’ll see every thread color you use, and certain colors will be necessary.
 Photo-stitched and intricate designs can feature over a dozen colors!

-So, should you buy the 40 pack or go all out on an 80+ pack?
+So, should you buy the 40 pack or go all out on a 200+ pack?
 When I first started embroidery, I began with a Floriani 30-pack of 40 wt polyester thread.
 This gave me an idea of the colors that I used frequently, and I was easily able to make substitutions in embroidery designs for the threads my collection didn’t contain.
-Turns out, white, black, and red are my three most frequently-used colors by far!
+Turns out, white, black, and red are my three most frequently used colors by far!
 When I ran out of these colors, I then bought the humongous spools of those colors to be most cost-efficient.
 (Note: these big spools will not fit on your machine’s spool holder, so you’ll need a separate one.)
-When I started getting low on other colors, I later added the 80 color spools to my collection and now just replace individual spools as I run out.
+When I started getting low on other colors, I later added a big lot of different colored spools to my collection and now just replace individual spools as I run out.

 Best brands of embroidery machine thread?